-Learning to Seek Praise from God rather than Man in our Work
+Learning to Seek Praise from God with Work that pleases Him

 “And a person with a changed heart seeks praise from God, not from people.”
 Romans 2:29 NLT

 One hot and muggy summer day, I sat outside writing in my journal.
 Mentally preparing for this list of things I had to do that day, I found myself feeling a bit overwhelmed as I wondered what was next in the plans God had for me.
 I’d been doing so much to partner with God and the vision He had given me, and now I felt like I was at a complete standstill rather than moving full speed ahead.

 Have you ever felt this way?
 The to-do list keeps growing and the demands continue to pile up.
 Every season of life has its own weight, and this season, although good, was very heavy.
 I began to release how I was feeling in my journal and when I was finished, I set it aside and started to read my Word.

 Cracking open the Bible, I skimmed through a few underlined sections and then returned to the place I had stopped the day before in Romans 2.
 Since I had read through Romans before, I was hoping I could still get a fresh revelation that would help me navigate the current emotions.

 In Romans, Paul is talking to the Jews about a standard of living that represents Christ both outwardly and inwardly.

 As I was reading through the remaining few verses in the chapter for the day, I prepared to close the Bible until verse 29 caught my attention.